SpellholdStudios/BP-BGT-Worldmap/README.md

 - Fixed tileconv installation issue on Linux
 - Simplified Chinese translation update

+- Added Balduran's Isle to the BGT worldmap for original version
+- Fixed incorrect label of Balduran Isle and Ice Island for revised version (only Polish language affected)

 ##### Version 12.0.0 (28 September 2023)

 - Starting from this version language add-ons are no longer required: localized maps are integrated into base modification